evanzee/evanzee/README.md

 - 👀 I’m interested in Backend and Mobile development
 - 🌱 Currently learning Back-End fundamentals and AWS
 - 🤔 I’m looking for help with coding
-- ⚡ I love Formula 1
+- ⚡ Formula 1 enthusiast